mjonas87/scoutui/README.md

 Following these steps to get started.

 1. goto the ./test folder
+2. Set the environment variable APPLITOOLS_API_KEY with your key

+   export APPLITOOLS_API_KEY=<your key>
-2. Run the script 'test-simple.sh'
+3. Run the script 'test-simple.sh'
+4. Goto your Applitools account and look for the test named "Graceland"

 ## Development

-## Ti ryb

-ruby test_script.rb  --file ../spec/fixtures/static_test_settings.json --host rqa3 --lang en-us  --title "abc 123"  --user peter --password Hello --browser chrome  --eyes TruE
+## To run from the command line

+ruby test_script.rb  --config <your test settings JSON file> --eyes

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.